bdnorris/DES-340/projects/project06.md

 *   **Creativity**: I’ll be looking for any creative solutions you implemented, and more specifically, how well you used the _Cascading_ part of CSS to effectively implement the layout.
 *   **Participation**: No change, participating in critique and general participation in class.
 <!-- *   Presentations will need to be given quickly, so how much feedback you give during other students presentation won’t necessarily be considered. -->
-*   **Presentation**: Clean code with no errors (missing images, incorrect paddings/margins/type sizes etc.) will figure into this, as well as successfully publishing your site to the internet.
+*   **Presentation**: Well organized code with no major errors (missing images, unclosed tags) will figure into this, as well as successfully publishing your site to the internet.
-*   **Comprehension**: I’ll be using your statement, your communication with me in class, as well as your class presentation to judge your comprehension.
+*   **Comprehension**: I’ll be using your statement, your communication with me in class, as well as your class presentation,  to judge your comprehension.
 *   **Final Outcome**: Overall, how close did you get to implementing your given layout.

+But, you'll remember I said you won't be graded on code, but on effort.
+Communication with me is key if you're struggling, but I can see you're putting forth the effort, that will matter more than your exact code.
+I expect you to show you understand the CSS Cascade, and that even if you cannot finish your entire layout, or can't figure out a particular aspect, that your code is well-organized and readable.

 ## Publishing

-...
+We'll discuss this more in a lecture and an in-class exercise.
+You should work on this assignment off of your computer/jump drive/etc. using VSCode's Live Server extension, or something equivalent.
+You'll use [Netlify](https://www.netlify.com/) to publish your work, which will be covered in that same lecture.

 ## Presentation

-Place your web page on your new hosting account.
+After publishing, place a link to your site in a section on your InVision board called "Assignment 6"

 You are also required to write a short summary (150–200 words) on your findings from this assignment, with emphasis on any insights you gained by using HTML and CSS on a real project.
 Place this as an additional text note on your InVision Board.

-*   Make a section on your InVision board called Assignment 5.
 *   Arrange your summary in an InVision text note.
-*   Paste the link to your live site in an additional InVision text note.
+*   Paste your link to your live site in an additional InVision text note.

+Additionally, I'd like you to compress your site folder and send to me via Slack (if your Zip file is too large for Slack, you can try using E-mail, Dropbox, Google Drive, etc.).